shyamjumberi/Assignment/FoodSatisfaction/README.md

 Here reading the sample data from application.yml file while loading the spring boot application.

 ## How to run the application
+Import the project into eclipse as a existing maven project.
  To compile the application run the "mvn clean install" maven command.
  To run the application, right click on the project and click on the run as "Spring Boot App" option (if you don't see the "Spring Boot App" option,install the spring sts plugin in eclipse )